sudoghut/Sautoyrs/README.md

 ## Notes

 - The application supports only browsers that are compatible with WebGPU.
-Most **mobile browsers (both iPhone and Android) do not support WebGPU**.
+Most **mobile browsers (both iPhone and Android) do NOT support WebGPU**.
 We highly recommend using **Chrome or Firefox on a desktop or laptop to access Sautoyrs.
 (Recommended memory for Windows: 32GB)**
 - Sautoyrs downloads the Gemma-2-Ataraxy-9B model (~5.2 GB) to your browser cache.
 To remove the cache, click the settings icon and select "Remove LLM Cache."
 - For reference, here are generation speed cases on Nvidia GTX 3070:
   > Prefill: 14.7263 tokens/sec, Decoding: 1.3206 tokens/sec